-A typical intensive English program class consists of between 15 and 25 students of similar skill levels.
+A typical intensive English program class consists of between 10 and 25 students of similar skill levels.
 Southern States University instructors employ a full range of teaching methodologies and strategies that allow students to develop their reading, writing, listening, and speaking skills.

-Each core class has a required textbook and/or a class set for reading, writing, and study skills.
+Each core class has a required textbook.
 The core textbook integrates the four language learning skills (listening, speaking, reading, and writing) and critical thinking.
 The textbook is supplemented by teacher-provided materials that enhance the learning process.
 Classes are offered in the morning and evening to fit a variety of schedules.
 Minimum enrollment is four weeks.